-For example, The motor programme for a cricket shot stores the subroutines in the correct order (stance, grip, feet placement, backswing and follow-through).
+For example, The motor programme for a cricket shot stores the subroutines in the correct order (stance, grip, foot placement, backswing, and follow-through).

 Motor programmes are the way in which our brains control our movements.
 There are two theories concerning this topic:

 Open Loop Theory (Level 1 control)

 This theory states the following:

 - Decisions are made in the brain before performing the skill

 - All information for one movement is sent in a single message

 - The message is received by the muscles which perform the movement

 - Feedback may or may not be available but it doesn’t control the action